Hexagon/blog/src/posts/guide-to-js/2023-08-30_functions-in-javascript.md

 ### Arrow Functions:

-Introduced in ES6 (more on this later), arrow functions provide a more concise way to write functions, especially for short one-liners.
+Introduced in ES6 (more on this later), arrow functions provide a more concise way to write functions, especially for short one-liners or functions within functions.

 ```javascript
 let add = (a, b) => a + b;
 ```

+Contrary to normal functions, arrow functions do never have their own scope.
+`this` is always inherited from where the array function were defined.
+Do not worry if you do not get "scope" and `this` yet, it will be covered in detail later in the series, but I think it's worth mentioning.

 ### Constructor Functions: